 The school cannot be responsible for items that have been misplaced or taken.
 We urge you to have your child's name on ALL PERSONAL ARTICLES, INCLUDING LUNCH BOXES.
-The lost-and-found department is located by the nurse's office- in the cafeteria.
+The lost-and-found department is located in the cafeteria.
 All inquiries regarding lost-and-found articles should be made at the main office.
 If an article is found, it should be taken to the lost-and-found department.
 If any student must bring in something of great value, PLEASE BE SURE PRIOR ARRANGEMENTS HAVE BEEN MADE FOR ITS SAFEKEEPING.
-Periodically throughout the year, unclaimed lost and found articles will be given to charity.